 It is also important to remember that your cell phone Service Provider are very attractive targets for those hackers.
 Remember the Photo Leak that happened from iCloud, where a bunch of celebrities had their photos posted all over the Internet?
-This is a good example.
-Read about it at National Ledger.

 More often, the hack occurs without your knowledge.
 It is not just you.
 The consumer that criminals target.
 With the use of more cell phones and tablets in the workplace today.
 Hackers also attempt to attack businesses through vulnerabilities in these devices.
 And a breach that originated through a mobile device is unlikely to be detected or worse reported by the employees.

 A worrying fact is that most Businesses do not know just how many of employee devices has been hacked.

 Let us look at the most common signs that your Smartphone has been hacked.